 4. Jordana Spiro // Season 2, Episode 5

 In “Reptile Boy,” Jordana Spiro played Callie Anderson, a student at Kent Preparatory School, who was offered up as a sacrifice to a demon by a fraternity alongside Buffy and Cordelia.
-Spiro, who had just three screen credits to her name before she appeared on Buffy, went on to star in the TBS series My Boys.
+Spiro, who had just three screen credits to her name before she appeared on Buffy, went on to star in the TBS series My Boys and had an arc on CBS' The Good Wife.

 5. Laura Silverman // Season 2, Episode 5

 Comedian Sarah Silverman’s sister Laura had her first on-screen role in “What’s My Line?
 Part 1,” playing Vampire #2 (she was uncredited).
-She went on to play Jan in Half-Baked and appear in the TV series Nurse Jackie.
+She went on to play Jan in Half-Baked and appear in the TV series Nurse Jackie and The Comeback.
 These days, she voices Andy, one of Jimmy Pesto’s twins, in Bob’s Burgers.
 (Sarah plays the other twin, Ollie.)

 6. Wentworth Miller // Season 2, Episode 20

 Wentworth Miller played Gage Petronzi, a member of the Sunnydale High Swim Team who becomes a Gill Monster, in the episode “Go Fish.”
 It was his first on-screen role.
-Later, he appeared in a pair of Mariah Carey music videos, starred in the TV series Prison Break, and appeared in films, including Underworld and Resident Evil: Afterlife.
+Later, he appeared in a pair of Mariah Carey music videos, starred in the TV series Prison Break and The Flash, and appeared in films, including Underworld and Resident Evil: Afterlife.

 7. Shane West // Season 2, Episode 20